yenxiongyuan/reading-notes/class2.md

 Text Editor is a software that allows you to write and manage text.

-### Choosing a text editor is your own personal choice.
+### Choosing a text editor is your own personal choice

 Features of a text editor: